Teri Finneman

 Biography

 Teri Finneman is an associate professor in the William Allen White School of Journalism and Mass Communications at the University of Kansas and publisher of The Eudora Times, a nationally recognized news desert publication that she runs with journalism students.
 She previously worked as a print journalist and multimedia correspondent covering state government, business and enterprise.
 Her research focuses on news coverage of U.S. first ladies and women politicians, as well as the U.S. suffrage movement.
 She is an oral historian who captures the histories of journalists in the Heartland.
-Finneman is also founder and executive producer of the Journalism History podcast and oversees the Journalism History journal.
+Finneman is also founder and executive producer of the Journalism History podcast and The First Ladies podcast.
 She is the author of Press Portrayals of Women Politicians, 1870s-2000s, which was named a 2016 finalist for the Frank Luther Mott - Kappa Tau Alpha book award for best research-based book about journalism or mass communication.
 Her co-edited book, Social Justice, Activism and Diversity in U.S. Media History, released in spring 2023.
-Her co-authored book, Reviving Rural News, will release in 2024.
+Her co-authored book, Reviving Rural News, released in 2024.
+Her co-edited book, A Cambridge Campanion to US First Ladies, will release in 2025.

 Education